 - Upcoming events in the next two months

-- A summary of all new and changed wiki articles
+- A summary of new and most edited wiki articles

-Archives of previous newsletters can be found below.
+Archives of previous newsletters can be found at:

 You can add any post to the newsletter by submitting it to IndieNews!
 You can submit your own posts by adding a u-syndication URL, or you can submit other people's posts by bookmarking them on your site.
 Full details are available here: https://news.indieweb.org/how-to-submit-a-post

-Other things you'd like to see in the weekly summary:
+Ideas and other things you'd like to see in the weekly summary.

-- list pages that have received webmentions this week (in descending order of # of mentions)
+- Mentioned indieweb.org pages: Top (5?) indieweb.org pages that have received webmentions this week (in descending order of # of mentions)

 - use Census to retrieve h-cards for domains to use their icon and name instead of domain name, e.g.: from/to: